nir-jas/adonis-url-short/README.md

 # Install Dependencies
 npm install

 # Copy .env.example to .env and update it to your specific needs.
-Don't forget to set DB_USERNAME and DB_PASSWORD with the settings used behind.
+Don't forget to set DB_USER and DB_PASSWORD with the settings used behind.
 cp .env.example .env

+# Generate App Key
+adonis key:generate

 # Run migrations
 adonis migration:run